-DECLARATION OF INTERESTS BY THE DECISION MAKER OR A MEMBER OR OFFICER CONSULTED n/a
+DECLARATION OF INTERESTS BY THE DECISION MAKER OR A MEMBER OR OFFICER CONSULTED

-Cllr Kelsie Learney, as her husband owns a plug-in hybrid.
+OFFICER CONSULTED

+None.

 DISPENSATION GRANTED BY THE STANDARDS COMMITTEE

+n/a

-Approved by: (signature)
+Approved by: (signature) Date of Decision

-Date of Decision: 22.12.16

-Councillor James Byrnes - Portfolio Holder for Transport and Professional Services
+Councillor James Byrnes - Portfolio Holo Services der for Transport and Professional

 APPENDICES:

 None.